 Response: Fig. 2b is the mean value of Hashimoto RA over 1980-2012, while Fig. 2c represents the standard deviation of predicted RA in this study.
-The figure caption was revised as:
+The figure caption was revised combining the other and editor suggestion and comments:

-"Spatial patterns of annual mean and standard deviation of belowground autotrophic respiration (RA) from 1980 to 2012 for this study (a, c) and Hashimoto RA (b, d), respectively"
+"Figure 2 Spatial patterns of annual mean and standard deviation for RF-RA (a, c) and Hashimoto2015-RA (b, d) from 1980 to 2012, respectively.
+The standard deviation was applied to characterize the interannual variability following Yao et al. (2018)."
 Due to the inter-annual variability of environmental controls on RA, RA varied annually.
 Although Fig. 6 describes the annual variability of total RA, the spatial pattern of annual variability of RA is lacking.
 To characterize the spatial pattern of annual variability of RA, the standard deviation of RA from 1980-2012 was employed.
 Such analysis was also conducted in other studies, e.g. Yao et al. (2018).
 Therefore, we used standard deviation to represent the temporal pattern of RA.

 Page 11, Figure6: what the difference of Fig.6a and Fig.6b?
 Please add more explanation.
 And, please make the same value of yaxis in both of Fig.6a and Fig.6b.
 And I think that Fig6c is not needed.